Cecily Mackworth: Marriages

-In 1956 she married again, to the Marquis de Chaballes La Palice.
+In 1956 she married again, to the French aristocrat Marquis de Chabannes La Palice.
 The two were married until his death in 1980.

 Work

 Mackworth's first book, Eleven Poems, was published by Henry Miller in 1938.
 Her first major success detailed her escape from France in front of the Nazi advance, and route through Spain and Portugal to London, I Came out of France (1941).
 After the war she wrote studies on the poets Francois Villon (in 1947) and Guillaume Apollinaire (in 1967).
 She was one of two female journalists working in Palestine at the time of the birth of Israel, and published a book about the experience, The Mouth of the Sword, in 1949.
 Her book about Isabelle Eberhardt, based on her travels in the region Eberhardt had lived earlier, The Destiny of Isabelle Eberhardt, was published in 1954.
 She also published two novels, Spring's Green Shadow (1952) and Lucy's Nose (1992), as well as two volumes of autobiography, Ends of the World (1987) and Out of the Black Mountains, the latter completed weeks before her death in 2006.

 She died at 94, on 22 July 22 in Paris.